-1. Distribution of Voter Registration Applications [18]
+1. Distribution of Voter Registration Applications [21]

 The ability to vote in federal elections is a fundamental right that comes with U.S. citizenship.
-[19] All newly naturalized citizens are given the opportunity to register at the end of the administrative naturalization ceremony when the newly naturalized citizen is then eligible to register to vote.
-[20] USCIS provides access to voter registration services for the state where the field office is located at each administrative naturalization ceremony.
-[21]
+[22] All newly naturalized citizens must be given the opportunity to register at the end of the administrative naturalization ceremony when the new citizen is then eligible to register to vote.
+[23] USCIS provides access to voter registration services for the state where the field office is located at each administrative naturalization ceremony.
+[24]

 USCIS offices request election officials from state or local government election offices to attend naturalization ceremonies to distribute, collect, and review state-specific voter registration applications, and to officially register newly naturalized citizens to vote.
+When election officials are unavailable, USCIS offices coordinate with nongovernmental organizations to distribute and collect voter registration applications for an election official to review and officially register new citizens to vote.
+[25]

-If no governmental officials are available to distribute voter registration applications, USCIS field offices provide voter registration applications to all newly naturalized citizens.
-[22] USCIS is not responsible for the collection of applications or retention of any information from such applications, or any other activities related to voter registration.
+If no organizations are available to distribute voter registration applications, USCIS field offices must provide voter registration applications to all new citizens.
+[26] USCIS is not responsible for the collection of applications or retention of any information from such applications, or any other activities related to voter registration.